-As the country faces a possible second wave of the Coronavirus pandemic people are being urged to consider using assistive technology to keep in contact with their elderly loved ones
+As the country faces a possible COVID-19 second wave, people are being urged to consider using assistive technology to keep in contact with their elderly loved ones

 Our survey reveals that over a third of adults in the UK have a parent who lives alone.
 The research, published by CPR Guardian Personal Alarm watch and monitoring app, also revealed that almost a quarter (23%) of people revealed they would invest in technology if it meant their parents could be kept safe in their own homes.

 COVID-19 Second Wave: How Can CPR Guardian Help?

 With the possibility of a second wave, keeping an eye on the elderly and vulnerable loved ones will become significantly more challenging, and people are being urged to consider assistive technology solutions to replace actual physical contact.